Last updated: 10 July 2016

 The users guide is at:

 ISO-HTML -- What is it?
 Why use it?

-ISO-HTML is the International Standard Markup Language that is a refinement of W3C HTML 4.01.
-Because of its "strictness", ISO-HTML markup produces pages that can be easily modified to Validate as W3C HTML 4.01 (strict), XHTML Basic 1.1, XHTML 1.0 (strict), XHTML 1.1, HTML5 or XHTML+RDFa.
+ISO-HTML is the core standard of HTML and is a refinement of W3C HTML 4.01 that can be built upon and expanded to produce valid W3C HTML 4.01 (strict), XHTML Basic 1.1, XHTML 1.0 (strict), XHTML 1.1, HTML5 or XHTML+RDFa documents.

 Here is a summation of the salient features of ISO-HTML:

 1. It is a more rigorous ("stricter") implementation of W3C (World Wide Web Consortium) HTML 4.01 (Strict).